Useful sources of information

 Jarisch-Herxheimer Reaction (JHR)

-Patients should be warned they might experience a worsening of symptoms on starting treatment.
+Patients should be warned they might experience a worsening of symptoms during treatment.
 NICE Guidance section 1.3.7 states

 “If symptoms worsen during treatment for Lyme disease, assess for an allergic reaction to the antibiotic.
 Be aware that a Jarisch–Herxheimer reaction may cause an exacerbation of symptoms but does not usually warrant stopping treatment”